fedora-infra/rpmautospec/doc/principle.rst

 The Principle of automatic releases and changelog in `rpmautospec`
 ==================================================================

-The goal of `rpmautospec` it to relieve packagers from the burden of manually updating the ``Release`` field and ``%changelog`` section in RPM spec files.
+The goal of `rpmautospec` is to relieve packagers from the burden of manually updating the ``Release`` field and ``%changelog`` section in RPM spec files.

 The way it works in Koji is that just after the git repository has been